HTB Academy - Active Directory Enumeration and Attacks

 From Linux

-on default settings: sudo responder -I <target interface>
+Responder on default settings: sudo responder -I <target interface>.

-to start a WPAD rogue proxy server and fingerprint the remote host OS and version.-v
+-Afor passive analysis.-wfto start a WPAD rogue proxy server and fingerprint the remote host OS and version.-vfor increased verbosity.-Ffor forced WPAD authentication.-Pfor proxy authentication.

 From Windows